 Address: S Entrance Rd, Grand Canyon Village, AZ 86023

-If you’re visiting the Grand Canyon for the first time, you might want to take a stop by the Grand Canyon Visitor Center to learn more about this iconic national park.
-Located just outside of the South Rim entrance, the visitor center is a great place to begin your trip and get some helpful tips on things to do in the area.
+If you’re visiting the Grand Canyon for the first time, you might want to visit the Grand Canyon Visitor Center to learn more about this iconic national park.
+Located just outside the South Rim entrance, the visitor center is a great place to begin your trip and get some helpful tips on things to do in the area.

-As you step inside the visitor center, you’ll be greeted by friendly park rangers who can provide you with helpful information and maps of the park.
-You’ll also find a variety of exhibits, films, and interactive displays that showcase the history and geology of the Grand Canyon.
+You’ll be greeted by friendly park rangers who can provide helpful information and maps of the park and recommend hikes based on your skill and experience level.
+The exhibits, films, and interactive displays showcase the history and geology of the Grand Canyon.

 Some things to see or do at the visitor center include exploring the historic buildings on site, taking a guided walking tour, attending ranger talks and demonstrations, checking out educational programs for kids, and learning more about the park’s wildlife.
-There’s even an on-site cafe and gift shop where you can pick up some souvenirs or grab a quick bite to eat.
+Of course, there’s an on-site cafe and gift shop where you can pick up some souvenirs or grab a quick bite.

-Visitors looking for accommodation near the South Rim should check out The Grand Hotel at the Grand Canyon, a historic hotel that provides stunning views of the canyon and easy access to all the best things to do in the Grand Canyon.
+Visitors looking for accommodation near the South Rim should check out The Grand Hotel at the Grand Canyon.
+This historic hotel provides stunning views of the canyon and easy access to all the best things to do in the Grand Canyon.

 See Related: Best Spring Break Destinations for Families